Andrew J. Nathan

-Andrew J. Nathan (黎安友 (Lí Ānyǒu); born 3 April 1943) is a professor of political science at Columbia University.
+Andrew James Nathan (黎安友 (Lí Ānyǒu); born 3 April 1943) is a professor of political science at Columbia University.
 He specializes in Chinese politics, foreign policy, human rights and political culture.
-Nathan attended Harvard University, where he earned a B.A. in history, an M.A. in East Asian studies, and a Ph.D. in political science.
 He has taught at Columbia University since 1971, and currently serves as the chair of the steering committee for the Center for the Study of Human Rights.
 His previous appointments include as the chair of the Department of Political Science (2003–2006), and chair of the Weatherhead East Asian Institute (1991–1995).